leouieda/website-pelican/README.md

     doi: 10.1190/segam2012-0383.1
     thumbnail: images/thumb/seg2012.png
     citation: Uieda, L., and V. C. F. Barbosa (2012), Use of the "shape-of-anomaly" data misfit in 3D inversion by planting anomalous densities, SEG Technical Program Expanded Abstracts, pp. 1-6, doi:10.1190/segam2012-0383.1

+If `tags` has the word `expanded`, will place an info alert saying that there is an expanded abstract or short paper available with this entry.

 ## Automatic deploy with TravisCI